Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Local authority care means test

-However, if your finances are below the thresholds, you may qualify for either fully or partly funded care.
-If partly funded, you will need to pay a contribution from your own funds towards the costs.
-The local authority needs to leave you with a certain amount of income each week for your own expenses, once this contribution has been made.
+If your capital is below the threshold, you may qualify for either fully or partly funded care.
+The financial assessment will work out a contribution based on your income & outgoings.
+Once the financial assessment is completed, the local authority will send you a breakdown, demonstrating how they worked out your financial contribution.
+The local authority needs to leave you with a certain amount of income each week for your own expenses once this contribution has been made.
+Your financial contribution is paid from your own funds towards the costs of care.

-If you need to pay for care yourself following the assessment and your funds subsequently fall to the relevant thresholds, the local authority should be contacted to request a fresh financial assessment.
+If your funds subsequently fall above or below the care capital threshold or if your income and expenses change, the local authority should be contacted to request a new financial assessment.

 Will my property be taken into account?

-Many people worry about the local authority taking their property into account when carrying out the financial assessment, meaning that you would need to sell the property in order to pay your care costs yourself.
-Whether or not this happens will depend on a number of factors and there are exceptions.
-The position can also change depending on whether you are receiving care at home or in a care home.
+Many people worry about the local authority taking their property into account when carrying out the financial assessment, meaning that you would need to sell the property to pay your care costs yourself.
+Whether or not this happens will depend on several factors and there are exceptions.
+Local authority’s use their own discretion when deciding to take a person’s property into consideration when financially assessing.
+Please contact your local authority to request further information.

 Find out more